 EXP Services Inc. (EXP) is pleased to present the results of the geotechnical investigation completed for the proposed residential development to be located at 116 and 118 Carruthers Avenue, Ottawa, Ontario.
 (Figure 1).
 Terms and conditions of the assignment have been outlined in EXP's Proposal dated May 15, 2024.
-Authorization to proceed with the work was given by Majid Ahangaran on behalf MA Precesion Holding Inc.
+Authorization to proceed with the work was given by Majid Ahangaran on behalf MA Precision Holding Inc. This report supersedes the geotechnical report submitted on November 20, 2024.